 If we apply the average-handling-time metric to these calls, the performance of the agent on the second call will be considered to be not as ‘good’ as their performance on the first call.
 So does that make the second call a poor performance?
+Is this the correct way to manage customer expectations?
 Of course not.

-What we are saying here is that while the old metrics are still important, different calls can have different requirements, leading to different outcomes.
-These calls cannot be assessed using the same yardsticks.
-Contact centre managers need to be more fluid when assessing the quality of these interactions.
+What we are saying here is that while the old metrics are still important, good call handling will be different for different types of calls, leading to different outcomes.
+To manage customer expectations correctly, these calls cannot be assessed using the same yardsticks.
+Contact center managers need to be more fluid when assessing the quality of these interactions.

 Average Handling Time

-Average Handling Time is one of those metrics that has been around since… well, forever.
+Average Handling Time is one of those metrics that has been used to manage customer expectations since… well, forever.

-The customer experience is now at the centre of how call centres are handling calls around the world.
-The idea that a customer might be rushed off a call in order to meet performance metrics sounds crazy in todays’ call centres but it does happen.
-As a result, a growing number of call centres have stopped using the AHT metric.
+The customer experience is now at the center of how call centers are handling calls around the world.
+The idea that a customer might be rushed off a call in order to meet performance metrics sounds crazy in todays’ call centers but it does happen.
+As a result, a growing number of call centers have stopped using the AHT metric.

 “My own personal opinion is very much that AHT is not the bad guy and that its’ bad reputation has come from scenarios where it has been used incorrectly.
 If we rush customers off the call all we will do is increase the volume of repeat calls.
 That said, if we take the focus off AHT altogether then we will end up with planning going out the window, we will end up with long wait times for customers in queues, and that will of course will negatively impact the customer experience.
 So it’s very important that we do keep a focus on AHT and that we don’t follow this this recent trend of removing the targets and all the visibility that comes from that”.

-As we have mentioned in previous posts/articles, the traditional metrics are sound and should definitely continue to be used, but into the future, if we are to get the customer experience right, we need to be looking closer at the actual content of the call.
+As we have mentioned in previous articles, the traditional metrics are sound and should definitely continue to be used, but in the future, if we are to get the customer experience right, we need to be looking closer at the actual content of the call.
 We need to be looking at sentiment, building rapport etc. not just measuring how long that call took to close.

 This might sound like an oldie, but treating every customer with the same level of respect and patience has never been as important.
 Why is that?

-Most contact centre managers will have started their careers during a time when customers would contact the customer service team by phone exclusively.
+Most contact center managers will have started their careers during a time when customers would contact the customer service team by phone exclusively.

 As a result, the agents of the future will need to be able to communicate clearly and on brand via the written word.
 That is a skill that might not necessarily be present in your team.

 This might sound strange... but are you over delivering?
-Would your customers have been happy to wait a bit longer for a response?
+Would your customers have been fine waiting a bit longer for a response?

 The customer channel will often dictate the expectations.
-Your customer will want a phone call to be answered as quickly as possible.
-A live chat should be answered in less than 30 seconds, and the expected response time to an email could be closer to 24 hours.
+Your customer will want a phone call to be answered as quickly as possible, while live chat should be answered in less than 30 seconds, and the expected response time to an email could be closer to 24 hours.